Mars cycler: Physics

 Earth orbits the Sun in one Earth year, Mars in 1.881.
 Neither orbit is perfectly circular; Earth has an orbital eccentricity of 0.0168, and Mars of 0.0934.
 The two orbits are not quite coplanar either, as the orbit of Mars is inclined by 1.85 degrees to that of Earth.
 The effect of the gravity of Mars on the cycler orbits is almost negligible, but that of the far more massive Earth needs to be considered.
 If we ignore these factors, and approximate Mars's orbital period as 1.875 Earth years, then 15 Earth years is 8 Martian years.
-In the diagram opposite, a spacecraft in an Aldrin cycler orbit that starts from Earth at point E1 will encounter Mars at M1.
+In the diagram above, a spacecraft in an Aldrin cycler orbit that starts from Earth at point E1 will encounter Mars at M1.
 When it gets back to E1 just over two Earth years later, Earth will no longer be there, but it will encounter Earth again at E2, which is $51.4^\circ$, 1/7 of an Earth orbit, further round.

 The shape of the cycler orbit can be obtained from the conic equation: